Enel bumps up U.S. note programme and links it to sustainability goals

-Sustainable BusinessEnel bumps up U.S. note programme and links it to sustainability goals

-Italy's Enel (ENEI.MI) has bumped up the size of a note issuance programme set up in 2019 by its U.S. unit and linked it to sustainable development goals, the utility said on Tuesday.
+MILAN (Reuters) - Italy’s Enel has bumped up the size of a note issuance programme set up in 2019 by its U.S. unit and linked it to sustainable development goals, the utility said on Tuesday.

 In a statement, Europe’s biggest utility said it had raised a $3 billion Commercial Paper Program to $5 billion.